soee/Flowpack.OpenSearch/Documentation/Transformer.rst

     {

         /**
-        * Returns the Elasticsearch type that is used as mappping type
+        * Returns the OpenSearch type that is used as mappping type *
-        *
         * @return string
         */
         public function getTargetMappingType() {
             return 'text'
         }

         /**